Skip to content

 4. Complete binary tree

-In a binary tree if each empty subtree is replaced by a special node then the resulting tree is called an extended binary tree or 2-tree. and the special nodes are called external nodes and the original nodes are called internal nodes.
+In a binary tree, if each empty subtree is replaced by a special node, then the resulting tree is called an extended binary tree or 2-tree.
+The special nodes are called external nodes, and the original nodes are called internal nodes.

-Internal path length: it is a sum of the path lengths of all internal nodes.
+• Internal path length: it is the sum of the path lengths of all internal nodes.

-External path length: it’s a sum of the path lengths of all external nodes.
+• External path length: it’s the sum of the path lengths of all external nodes.

-Property: In an extended binary tree, if E is the external path length, I is the internal path length and n is the number of internal nodes, then E = I + 2n.
+• Property of Extended Binary Tree: In an extended binary tree, if E is the external path length, I is the internal path length, and n is the number of internal nodes, then E = I + 2n.

-A binary tree in which each level has the maximum number of nodes is called a full binary tree. and if H is the height of a tree then the binary tree will have 2H – 1 node. then the height of a full binary tree is log2(n+1).
+A binary tree in which each level has the maximum number of nodes is called a full binary tree.
+And if H is the height of a tree, then the binary tree will have 2H – 1 nodes.
+Then the height of a full binary tree is log2(n+1).

 Program to implement a binary tree using Python.